-Corporate franchise tax is a tax imposed by a state to corporations, LLCs, and partnerships.
+A corporate franchise tax is a tax imposed by a state on corporations, LLCs, and partnerships.
 This tax is assessed to these companies for the privilege of either doing business in the state or incorporating their business in that state.
 Like income taxes, typically franchise taxes are assessed annually.
 When a business fails to pay a franchise tax, this may result in the business being disqualified from doing business in a particular state.

-Companies pay income taxes on the company's profit, or the company's net income.
+Companies pay income taxes on the business's profit, or the company's net income.
 Companies that don't make a profit do not have corporate income tax liability.
 As a general rule, only corporations are required to pay corporate income taxes.
-Sole proprietor ships, limited liability companies, and partnerships do not pay income taxes.
-Instead, profits of those types of companies pass on to the owners.
+Sole proprietorships, limited liability companies, and partnerships do not pay income taxes.
+Instead, the profits from those types of companies are passed on to the owners.
 The owners then pay income taxes.
 Small business corporations that operate as S corporations also don't pay federal income taxes.
 However, S corporations may be responsible to pay state taxes.

 Why Franchise Taxes May Not Be Good for Businesses